 2. Superfluous accents: prémier, éxacte, éxagération, éffets, éffort, éssayer, éxiger, éxiste etc. (very frequent with Adèle, but the same tendency is found in the Livre de Raison of her father Dr Berlioz); chôse, dispôse, ôffre, propôse, pôsitivement, repôse, suppôse etc. (very frequent again with Adèle); brâvement, grâvement, grâve.
 In Adèle’s letters î with a circumflex is often found when i would suffice, as in vîte for vite etc.

 3. Missing accents: chere (chère), meme (même), pere (père), tres (très), voila (voilà), etc. In his (her) haste, the writer often forgets about accents altogether, or sometimes puts the wrong accent, grave for acute or vice-versa, etc.

 4. Carelessness in the use of capital letters: they are often missing at the beginning of sentences, but also turn up with words where they are not expected.
 In addition it is not always certain whether capitals are intended or not, as in the letters of Adèle where it is frequently unclear whether she meant to write Chère Sœur or chère sœur — hence numerous uncertainties in transcription.
 A habit which may surprise the modern reader is the apparent indifference with proper names, in which the first letter is often written in lower case: for example Marc Suat writes hector, adèle, paris, but he also writes Lecourt, Morel.
 Félix Marmion is no better.

 5. Carelessness in the spelling of proper names: numerous examples.
-Adèle always called herself Adèle, but her own sister Nancy calls her Adelle in at least two letters, including on the address at the end (2011.02.274 and 278; see the image of the first letter; see also 2016.04.01); from 1833 onwards she always calls her Adèle.
+Adèle always called herself Adèle, but her own sister Nancy calls her Adelle in several letters, including on the address at the end (2011.02.274 and 278; see the image of the first letter; see also 2016.04.01); from 1833 onwards she always calls her Adèle.
 Camille Pal follows at first the example of Nancy and writes Adelle in 1831 (2011.02.296), but then writes Adèle in 1833 (2011.02.290).
 In 1839 Dr Berlioz addresses two letters to his daughter Adèle at St Chammont, though the postal stamp above gives the correct spelling St Chamond (R96.853.3 and 4; see the image of the latter).

 A few individual mannerisms may also be mentioned: